Railway accidents in New South Wales: Sefton Junction derailment, 2007

-Homebush Derailment, 2009
+Homebush derailment, 2009

 In January, a train headed for Bankstown overshot the platform at Homebush, passed the signal at stop and derailed on the catchpoints.
 One passenger was injured climbing the stairs to exit the station.
 The investigation found that the SPAD and subsequent derailment was a consequence of an error by the Driver who misinterpreted which signal applied to his line.
 The Driver was relatively inexperienced and it is probable that his driving and situational awareness were adversely affected by fatigue brought on by insufficient quality rest and sleep.
 It was also found that the position of the two signals, ST265L and S261S, increased the probability of a driver misinterpreting which signal applied to the line.
 Associated with the Signal ST 265L were two safety features: the first, a train stop which automatically applied the brakes as the train passed the signal without authority (this reduction in speed as the train derailed mitigated the consequences of the SPAD) and the second, catch-points associated with the signal operated correctly and derailed the train away from the adjacent line.
 However, the position in the track layout of these two safety devices resulted in the derailed train stopping foul of the adjacent line.
 It was also found that the formation and ballast adjacent to the catch-points was sufficient to stop the train turning onto its side but not sufficient to stop it tilting to a 10-degree angle.

 Blue Mountains derailment, 2010

-On Thursday 4 February, a four-car passenger train derailed between Woodford and Linden stations after hitting debris from a landslide.
-No one was injured, but the V set was written off.
+On 4 February, at approximately 4:30 PM a four-car V Set Intercity passenger train derailed between Woodford and Linden stations after hitting debris from a landslide.
+The wheels of the front-most bogie derailed after colliding with the debris before the train came to a stop.
+The 200 passengers aboard were evacuated and no injuries were recorded.
+CityRail was forced to cancel all trains on the Blue Mountains Line.